 So what of the future for travel?
 Who knows.
 In two short weeks the travel industry has been brought to its knees.

 The world has changed forever, many tragedies have been seen, but the planet itself will be better for this hiatus.
 Communities are coming together in ways never seen before.
 When all this is over, we are all going to need a holiday and the kind of holidays that we arrange, the ones that connect you with communities and destinations, that considerately explore wildlife and nature, might just be the best kind.
 I also hope that the benefits of booking with a company that cares will now be clearer than ever – we do cost a bit more but I promise that you get what you pay for.
-I feel for anyone who booked independently or with an airline directly – if you’re still stuck, then please do message us for advice.
+I feel for anyone who booked independently or with an airline directly – if you’re still stuck, then please do call us on 020 7924 7133 for advice.

 Take a look at our Booking with Confidence page to find out how we are minimising the risk of booking a holiday at this time.